rackerlabs/support-how-to/content/how-to/dedicated-hosting/how-to-request-a-csr/index.md

 4. Select the **Subject** field.

-5. From the dropdown menu, Select **Generate Certificate Signing Request (CSR)**
+5. From the drop-down menu, select **Generate Certificate Signing Request (CSR)**.

    {{<image src="CSR1.png" alt="" title="">}}

-6. In the Ticket Details section, select a device from the dropdown menu.
+6. In the **Ticket Details** section, select a device from the drop-down menu.

-7. Complete the form below:
+7. Complete the following form:

    {{<image src="CSR2.png" alt="" title="">}}

-9. Select **Create Ticket**.
+9. Click **Create Ticket**.

-Support generates the CSR for you and you'll be updated via a ticket.
+Support generates the CSR for you and updates you with a ticket.

 Use the Feedback tab to make any comments or ask questions.
 You can also [start a conversation with us](https://www.rackspace.com/contact).